egoist/majo/docs/middleware.md

 }
 ```

-The middleware function could be synchronous, asynchronous, or generator function. (it can also return a Promise)
+The middleware function could be synchronous or asynchronous by returning a `Promise`.

 The `context` is basically the [`stream`](./api.md) instance.